South Park skewers Saudi Arabia and Pete Hegseth in Thanksgiving episode

 The episode revolves around the town’s annual ‘Turkey Trot’ race

-South Park took aim at Saudi Arabia’s sponsorship of stand-up comedy and professional sport and Secretary of War Pete Hegseth’s obsession with social media in this week’s Thanksgiving-themed episode.
+South Park took aim at Secretary of War Pete Hegseth’s obsession with social media and Saudi Arabia’s sponsorship of stand-up comedy and professional sport in this week’s Thanksgiving-themed episode.

-In the new episode “Turkey Trot” that aired on Wednesday, November 26, the town’s annual Turkey Trot turns to Saudi Arabia for sponsorship.
+In the new episode “Turkey Trot” that aired Wednesday, the town’s annual Turkey Trot turns to Saudi Arabia for sponsorship.
 Meanwhile, Hegseth arrives with the Department of War and mistakes the event for an Antifa uprising.

+The character of Hegseth spends much of the episode convincing his Department of War soldiers to help him shoot content, while he pleads with his viewers to “like and subscribe.”
+Among the content he posts is an attempt to do chin-ups in a reference to the real-life video he and Robert F. Kennedy, Jr. appeared in together.

+Hegseth even earned his own theme song, set to the tune of Kenny Loggins’s “Danger Zone,” repeatedly branding him a “f***ing d****e.”

 In the episode, the townsfolk speculate about whether Saudi Arabia will sponsor their own event, concluding: “I mean, they’re giving money to everyone else.
 Why not us?”